TantorLabs/pg_perfbench/README.md

 - Use placeholders to set values in the table schema and load testing commands: configure placeholders like `'ARG_'+ <DB|Workload options>`.<br><br>
-`For example`, you can configure pgbench by specifying the path of the load files (this example describes the full set of arguments for ssh connection):
+For example, you can configure pgbench by specifying the path of the load files (this example describes the full set of arguments for ssh connection):
 ```
 python3.11 -m pg_perfbench --log-level=debug \